 William Fowler is Curator of Artists’ Moving Image at the BFI National Archive where he acquires, restores and curates films.
 His projects have included Queer Pagan Punk: Derek Jarman, the biggest ever UK retrospective of Jarman’s films and This Is Now: Film and Video After Punk which toured internationally in collaboration with artist moving image agency LUX.
 He is also a writer and his co-authored book The Bodies Beneath: The Flipside of British Film and Television was published by Strange Attractor Press in 2019.

 Phil Coy is an artist working across a broad range of media, collaging concepts rooted in the radical art and literature of the 20th century, with languages and architectures of contemporary global commerce.
 He often works with specific communities, architects, software developers, musicians and scientists to produce films, sculpture, performance and audio works.
 A new permanent outdoor sound sculpture Stereo Pair [two listening devices], developed from pre-radar listening devices and brutalist architecture, will be launched in 2021 at Brunel University London and a new commission for Matt’s Gallery will coincide with the launch of their new space in Nine Elms in 2021.

-William Fowler’s: An Amphibian Vision and Phil Coy’s: Afterword are abridged texts which will be published in full in Grit and Grain [a film reader] to accompany the release of Grit in Autumn 2021.
+William Fowler’s An Amphibian Vision and Phil Coy’s Afterword are abridged texts which will be published in full in Grit and Grain [a film reader] to accompany the release of Phil’s forthcoming film Grit.